zposten/cubicle/content/posts/git-time-travel-pt1.md

 ### Branches

 Many people think about branches in Git the wrong way.
 They think of branches being these heavy constructs that "contain" commits.
-This is understandable, because language like commits being "on a branch", or your repo being "on a branch" is common.
+This is understandable because language like commits being "on a branch" or your repo being "on a branch" is common, and that fits with prior understanding from other version control tools.
 But branches in Git are very simple.
-The only thing they do is point to commits.
-That's it.
-Every branch in Git is a pointer to a particular commit hash.
-Branches can easily be created, moved and deleted.
+The only thing they do is point to commits, that's it!
+Every branch in Git is a pointer to a particular commit hash, and because they're just pointers, branches can easily be created, moved and deleted.
 You can `checkout` a branch, but all that really means is that when you make a commit, the branch you have "checked out" will automatically be moved forward to your newly created commit.

 It is possible to use Git (locally, anyway) without any branches at all, but that would be extremely inconvenient and I don't recommend it.
 Branches serve as convenient aliases for hard to remember and at times fluid commit hashes, but they also mark which commits are important.
 If a commit is somewhere in the ancestry of a commit that is pointed to by a branch, then Git considers it important enough to show it in the log.
 Any "hanging chads", if you will, commits that are not in the ancestry of any commit pointed to by a branch (or a tag), do not show up in the log.
 If that language is confusing to you, don't worry, keep reading!

 ### HEAD

 Your HEAD (in Git) is like a weird kind of branch in the sense that it points to a particular commit.
-But unlike a branch, it cannot be deleted.
+But unlike a branch, it can't be deleted.
 That's because your HEAD represents the files that currently exist in your file system, i.e. the files that you see in your IDE.
 When you have a branch checked out and you run `git log`, you'll see that git shows your HEAD pointing to that branch: `HEAD -> dev`.
-Like I mentioned before, that just means that when you create a new commit, both your HEAD and the branch that you have checked out (`dev` in this example) will move forward to that commit.
+Like I mentioned before, that just means that when you create a new commit, both your HEAD and the branch that you have checked out (`dev` in this example) will both move forward to that commit.

 > Fun fact: When using git, HEAD does not have to be capitalized. `head` and `HEAD` are absolutely equivalent